Shobhit-Bandhu/WingWise/readme.md

 - Used MobileNetV3-Large for Transfer Learning model, attaining validation F1 score of 0.95xx
 - Model is trained on: https://www.kaggle.com/datasets/gpiosenka/butterfly-images40-species

+## Note
+We have made an assumption that uploaded image is indeed of a butterfly or moth.

+This is simply a model to discern the species of a butterfly or moth.

+For further information on the trained species, refer to "saved_model/class_names.txt"

 ## How to run

 - Clone the project using